The King Is Dead (TV series)

-The King is Dead is a British comedy show created, written by and starring Simon Bird.
-Also presenting are Nick Mohammed and Katy Wix.
+The King is Dead is a 2010 British comedy show created, written by, and starring Simon Bird.
+Also presenting were Nick Mohammed and Katy Wix.
 It aired on Thursdays at 10.30pm on BBC Three, with repeats on both Friday and Saturday.

 Overview

-Each week on The King Is Dead a well-known public figure is hypothetically bumped off.
-It's down to the comedic interview panel, led by Simon Bird, to scour the Great British celebrity pool for a top-notch replacement.
+Each week on The King Is Dead a well-known public figure was hypothetically bumped off.
+It was down to the comedic interview panel, led by Simon Bird, to find a replacement.
 Three celebrities compete in an interview process in a bid to prove they are the best applicant for the available job.